 Usio (USIO) Receives a Buy from Barrington

-Barrington analyst Gary Prestopino maintained a Buy rating on Usio (USIO) today and set a price target of $5.00.
-The company’s shares closed last Monday at $1.78.
+In a report released today, Gary Prestopino from Barrington maintained a Buy rating on Usio (USIO), with a price target of $5.00.
+The company’s shares closed last Thursday at $1.53.

-According to TipRanks.com, Prestopino is a 3-star analyst with an average return of 1.0% and a 42.2% success rate.
+According to TipRanks.com, Prestopino is a 1-star analyst with an average return of -1.8% and a 36.9% success rate.
 Prestopino covers the Technology sector, focusing on stocks such as Bottomline Technologies, PowerFleet, and Cars.

-Usio has an analyst consensus of Moderate Buy, with a price target consensus of $4.00.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Usio with a $4.00 average price target.

 See today’s analyst top recommended stocks >>